 The National Oceanic and Atmospheric Administration’s CLASS project makes some of the agency’s largest data collections available to researchers, industry, and others across the globe.

-We helped found the CLASS system engineering team, chaired that group for several years, served as lead software architects on the project, wrote crucial white papers, and championed cutting-edge digital information preservation techniques now considered the international industry standard.
-Our work on the CLASS project continues today.
+We wrote key elements of CLASS’s geographic search software, served as lead software architects on the project, helped found the CLASS system engineering team, chaired that group for several years, wrote crucial white papers, and championed cutting-edge digital information preservation techniques now considered the international industry standard.

 LearningRx applies standardized testing and a variety of in-person and online training exercises to help people improve their cognitive skills.
 As their business evolved to include more digital exercises and testing, they wanted to improve their software processes and increase development velocity.